rjkviegas/skills-workshops/week-10-apprs/writing-algorithms/README.md

 #### Assigning Students into groups

-Given a list of students, and a target number of groups, create an algorithm to assign students randomly into the right number of groups, of equivalent sizes (groups cannot have more than one person difference).
+Given a list of students, and a target number of groups, create an algorithm to assign students into the right number of groups, of equivalent sizes (groups cannot have more than one person difference).